Pages with tag Self Hosting

 Self-hosted Docker infrastructure in home or office using low-cost computers like Intel NUC

 Using Docker, and a simple small computer, you can build a powerful computing "cloud" in your home, on your desktop, at low cost, giving you control over your data.
 If you need more power, adding another computer or three to the mix quickly adds more capabilities.
 For almost any popular 3rd party service like Github, Dropbox, and Trello, there is an open source package that might even be better.
-Those cloud services are temptingly easy to sign up and get going, but there are tradeoffs.
-What happens when a 3rd party service suddenly shuts down?
-That has happened on multiple occasions, sometimes deleting customer data in the wake.
-Or what about miscreants breaking in and stealing data?
 With open source operating systems, open source packages like Gitea, Nextcloud, and Kanboard, you gain control over your destiny.

 Setting up Docker for an easy-to-configure self-hosting environment